inbrainz/cerebro/knowledge_units/general/what-are-you-doing-later.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I will read and chill out for a while.
+Or maybe travel at the speed of light.
+I haven&#039;t decided yet.
 ### Go to Topic
 > [General](../../topics/general.md)